Hilal bin Ali Al Sabti

-Hilal bin Ali bin Hilal Al-Sabti (Arabic: معالي الدكتور هلال بن علي بن هلال السبتي) was born on October 27, 1972.
+Hilal bin Ali bin Hilal Al-Sabti (Arabic: معالي الدكتور هلال بن علي بن هلال السبتي) (born October 27, 1972) is an Omani politician and surgeon.
 On June 16, 2022, His Majesty Sultan Haitham Bin Tariq has issued a Royal Decree appointing Dr. Hilal bin Ali bin Hilal Al Sabti, as the new Minister of Health.
 He succeeded His Excellency Dr. Ahmed Al Saidi on this new role.

 Prior to becoming the Minister of Health, Dr. Al Sabti served as the Executive President of Oman Medical Specialty Board (OMSB), from May 2015 to June 2022, under Royal Decree No. 24/2015.
 Hilal is a Senior Consultant Cardiothoracic Surgeon at Sultan Qaboos University Hospital (SQUH).

 Surgical career

 In 2014, the first artificial heart transplantation procedure in the Sultanate was done by a cardiac surgery team led by Al Sabti, for a patient suffering from heart failure.
 In April 2015, a cardiac surgery team of Sultan Qaboos University Hospital has managed to plant a valve inside a valve in the aorta and mitral valves through a catheter.
 A first-of-its-kind surgery in the world done on a pregnant woman.
 The cardiac surgery team was led by Al Sabti.
 Dr. Hilal contributed in the first Thoracab procedure done in Oman and Middle East.
 In 2013 a team of cardiac surgeons, under the leadership of Dr. Hilal, and cardiac anesthetists at Sultan Qaboos University Hospital, successfully conducted TAVI procedures to four patients aged over 75 years.

 Recently, an operation was carried out by the SQUH medical team of surgeons headed by Dr. Hilal Al Sabti.
 The patient, who is a mother of three, was suffering from a rare heart condition known as automatic coronary dissection, which disease affects the coronary arteries of the heart and occurs more often in women under the age of 50 years.
 The woman was having elevated heart enzymes and the dissection in coronary arteries are expanding to the branch arteries.
 The surgical team successfully performed an operation by replacing three arteries in the heart.
 The procedure was accompanied by the use of a new technique that demonstrated the advanced skills of the surgical team.
 A medical team at Sultan Qaboos University Hospital has managed to save the patient's life.
 SQUH added that “The surgery will be documented and published as a scientific paper in a refereed international scientific journal, so that the benefit is widespread among specialists in cardiothoracic surgery around the world,”.